Documentation Index

 swap_exact_out | Uniswap V3 exactOutputSingle calldata |

-to, data, value, chainId, type (EIP-1559).
+The builder sets: to, data, value, chainId, type (EIP-1559).
 Gas parameters are estimated later.

 Audit event: tx_built